gityopie/odoo-addons/web_google_maps/README.md

     </record>

-### Fill fields (`fillfields`)
+### Fill fields `fillfields`
-Is an option that will be influenced by `gplaces_address_form` widget.
+Is an option that will be influenced by `gplaces_address_autocomplete` widget.
-This options should contains known `fields` that you want to set a value for each field automatically.
+This options should contains known `fields` that you want the widget to fulfill a value for each given field automatically.
 A field can contains one or multiple elements of component form
-By default this options are configured like following value:
+By default this options are configured like the following
 >
     {
         'street': ['street_number', 'route'],